stashed/docs/docs/guides/managed-backup/dedicated-storage-namespace/index.md

       from: All
 ```

 Notice the `spec.usagePolicy` section.
 Here, we are allowing all namespaces to refer to this repository.
-You can restrict this capability to a particular namespace or to a group of namespaces.
+You can restrict this capability to a particular namespace or a group of namespaces.
 Please, check the following guide from [here](/docs/concepts/crds/repository.md) for more details.

 Let's create the Repository we have shown above,